 STORIES ARE FOR SHARING

-Baldy Mountain Resort was founded in 1968.
-Our humble beginnings lie in a community of passionate winter enthusiasts who saw the potential for amazing outdoor experiences.
+Founded in 1968, our humble beginnings lie in a community of passionate winter enthusiasts who saw the potential for amazing outdoor experiences.
 These enthusiasts overcame many challenges and put their hearts into the development of Baldy.

 The Beginnings of Baldy Mountain Resort

-Prior to the development of Baldy Mt, Borderline Ski Club operated a family ski area on Hedlund’s Ranch near Bridesville.
+Prior to the development of Baldy Mountain Resort, Borderline Ski Club operated a family ski area on Hedlund’s Ranch near Bridesville.
 The season was short at that elevation, and skiers were looking for more challenging terrain.
 The club had their eyes on Baldy Mountain, and a few members ventured on snowmobiles to check out the area.

 In 1967 a group formed a limited company, put together some financing, and began the process of moving from the ranch to Baldy.
 Borderline Ski Club voted on September 24th, 1968 to transfer their assets and liabilities to Mt.
 Baldy Recreations Ltd.

-Following this, the last four miles of the access road was constructed, the lodge built, runs cleared, and the T-bar moved.
+Following this, the last four miles of the access road were constructed, the lodge built, runs cleared, and the T-bar moved.

 Baldy Mountain Resort opened for the 1968-69 season, with the McKinney T-bar and beginners rope tow operating.
 There were snowcat rides to the top on Sunday afternoons – $1.00 per ride.

 In the early days, grooming was done by soft-packing with a culvert towed by a Nodwell snowcat.
-Once when the snowcat broke down, all the local kids were recruited to ski pack one run.
+When the snowcat broke down, all the local kids were recruited to ski pack one run.

-In the mid-eighties, the original owners were aging, and some prospective purchasers failed to complete.
+In the mid-eighties, the original owners were aging, and some prospective purchasers failed to complete the sale.
 After a missed season with an unsuccessful deal before the courts, Borderline Ski Club then leased the operation from the original owners.
 The club ran a bare-bones operation with new skiers unloading at Tower 3 on the Baldy lift.
 The McKinney Tee re-opened after the club had been operating for a few years.